Female Elk: 3 Fascinating Insights into Behaviors and Habitat

 The role of pheromones in attracting males during mating season

 Pheromones are crucial for communication between female elk and potential mates during mating.
-The females release These powerful chemical signals through urine and gland secretions when they are in estrus.
+The females release These powerful chemical signals through urine and gland secretions in estrus.

 Male elk possess an incredibly sensitive sense of smell that allows them to detect these pheromones from long distances.
 This olfactory detection helps males locate receptive females within their territories or nearby herds.